 - Condensed matter exhibiting quantum entanglement.

-Low-dimensional magnetic materials, stripes, ladders and molecular magnets
+- Low-dimensional magnetic materials, stripes, ladders and molecular magnets etc.

 - Technologically relevant magnets, including bulk hard and soft magnetic materials, spintronic materials, magnetoelastic/striction, magnetic recording materials, magnetocaloric, multiferroic and magnetoelectric materials.